write a Letter to the Editor (LTE)

 2. If you got published, complete the “I got published in the media” form

-3. Share it on social media by using #Canada4Results, plus tagging @ResultsCda and your Member of Parliament.
+3. Share it on social media and make sure to tag @ResultsCda and your Member of Parliament!

 4. Keep submitting LTEs on future calls-to-action and you could become a publishing expert like Dena.